gissemari/PeruvianSignLanguage/3.Classification/ourModel/howToUse.md

   * "--outputVideoPath PATH"   'PATH' is the directory where you want to save all the Segmented gestures videos (needed for the next step)
   * "--flgGesture #"           '#' is the number of frames per second for the output file

-### If you are working with AEC or AEC similar format also use these parameters

-  * "--width #"                 '#' is the width of the SL signer or interpreter that appear in the small rectangle
+2. run "python 1.Preprocessing/Video/resizeVideoByFrame.py" with this command line options:

-  * "--height #"                '#' is the height of the SL signer or interpreter that appear in the small rectangle
+  * "--inputPath PATH"        'Path' is the directory of the input videos to process
-  * "--x #"                     '#' is the x pixel position that will be the beginning of crop
-  * "--y #"                     '#' is the y pixel position that will be the beginning of crop
+  * "--outputPath PATH"        'Path' is the directory where videos will be save

-2. run "python 1.Preprocessing/Video/ConvertVideoToDict.py" with this command line options:
+3. run "python 1.Preprocessing/Video/generateKeypoints.py" with this command line options:

   * "--inputPath PATH"		'PATH' is the directory that points to segmented gestures videos
   * "--img_output PATH"	'PATH' is the directory output where you want to save images that have key point and key lines added in it (use it with '--image')
   * "--keypoints_output PATH"	'PATH' is the directory output where you want to save pkl keypoint data in pkl
   * "--dict_output PATH"	'PATH' is the directory output where you want to save all dataset information (needed in the following command)

-3. run "1.Preprocessing/Selector/DictToSample.py"  with this command line options:
+4. run "1.Preprocessing/Selector/DictToSample.py"  with this command line options:

   * "--dict_Path PATH"     	'PATH' is the directory that points to the dict that have all the dataset information
   * "--shuffle"		to shuffle instances keys